SQL Server Data Warehouse: Easy and Practical Guide

 FACT TABLE

-Fact table contains all the facts about a business entity or process.
-It is at the center of the schema surrounded by dimensions.
-A fact table may be about sales, tickets support, projects, and more.
-You can implement this as a SQL database table.
+A fact table contains all the facts about a business entity or process.
+It’s at the center of the schema, surrounded by dimensions.
+A fact table may be about sales, ticket support, projects, etc. You can implement this as an SQL database table.
 Columns include the ID keys of dimensions and measures.

 DIMENSIONS

 Dimension categorizes facts and measures in a fact table.
-For example, city or region dimension describes the location of a customer in a sales transaction.
+For example, the city or region dimension describes a customer’s location in a sales transaction.
 Other examples of dimensions are customer and product in a sales business.
 Dimensions also enable users to answer a business question.
-For example, “how much did we earn from Product X this month?”
-In this question, Product is the dimension of a Sales fact.
+For example, “How much did we earn from Product X this month?”
+In this question, the Product is the dimension of a Sales fact.

 Dimension is implemented as a table referenced by the fact table.
-It includes a primary key and the key description or name, for example, a product ID and a product name.
-Though, more can be defined within a dimension to categorize it and further build a hierarchy.
+It includes a primary key and the key description or name, such as a product ID and name.
+However, more can be defined within a dimension to categorize it and further build a hierarchy.
 For example, product category and subcategory describe a product.

-Dimension’s primary key can be different from the primary key of the source table.
+The primary key of each dimension can be different from the primary key of the source table.
 This happens when a table of customers from one database is combined with a table of customers from another.
-It is also called a surrogate key.
+It’s also called a surrogate key.

 MEASURES

 Measures can be additive, non-additive, semi-additive, or calculated.
 The sales amount is an additive measure.
 You can sum or average it.
-But unit price is non-additive.
-It may not make sense if you sum it.
+But the unit price is non-additive.
+It may not make sense if you sum it up.
 Meanwhile, a calculated or computed measure is like its name.
-Total sales amount, for example, is calculated based on product unit price + tax.
+The total sales amount, for example, is calculated based on product unit price + tax.

 Types of Data Warehouse Schema